larskanis/eventbox/README.md

   # handle the failure event (retry or similar)
 end
 ```

+Alternatively closures can be passed to the action which are called in case of success or failure.
+See the {file:docs/downloads.md#exceptions-closure-style download example} for more description about this variation.

 Another use of exceptions is for sending signals to running actions.
 This is done by {Eventbox::Action#raise}.